livecomsjournal/livecomsjournal.github.io/_policies/08_editorial_board.md

 sidebar:
   nav: editorial_board.md
 title: Policies About the Editorial Board
+excerpt: A draft of the policies of the editorial board.
+permalink: /editorial_board/
 ---

 These policies are currently a draft, and not yet in force.